How to access

 |Incorporates knowledge of map unit variability and uncertainty

-As of October 2018, S-map coverage stood at 34% of New Zealand soils with nearly two thirds (63%) of multiple use land (horticulture, cropping and intensive pasture systems) covered.
+As of August 2020, S-map coverage stood at 36.6% of New Zealand soils with more than two thirds (67.3%) of multiple use land (horticulture, cropping and intensive pasture systems) covered.

 S-map data are available under various licences.
 S-map maps and fact sheets are © Manaaki Whenua New Zealand Limited.
 Licensed under Creative Commons Attribution - No Derivative Works 3.0 New Zealand License (BY-ND).